 In his speech, President Rahmon also mentioned another cross-border collaboration between the Government of Tajikistan and the Aga Khan Development Network.
 "God willing, time will come when Afghanistan's entire northern region will be provided with cheap electricity after we build the Sanobod hydroelectric power plant,” he said, referring to an AKDN-supported HPP currently under development.
 “If there is electricity there will be prosperity, development and a high level of living standards.”

 The ceremony was also attended by Afghanistan’s Ambassador to Tajikistan H.E.
 Abdulgafor Orzu, the Chairman of Gorno-Badakhshan Autonomous Oblast H.E.
 Qodiri Qosim and the Governor of Afghan Badakhshan H.E.
 Shah Waliullah Adib, representing one step further toward sustainable, community-based development in these isolated but culturally vibrant regions.

 Aga Khan Development Network

 Senior Program Officer, Communication and Resource Mobilization

 4th floor, 137 Rudaki Avenue, Dushanbe, Tajikistan

 Mobile: +992 93 435-75-12

-AKDN-Tajikistan Cross-Border Programme In recent years, AKDN Tajikistan has extended its programmatic presence to include cross-border initiatives that aim to bring the neighboring Badakhshan-Badakhshan regions of Tajikistan and Afghanistan closer after decades of separation and isolation.
+In recent years, AKDN Tajikistan has extended its programmatic presence to include cross-border initiatives that aim to bring the neighbouring Badakhshan-Badakhshan regions of Tajikistan and Afghanistan closer after decades of separation and isolation.
 The cross-border strategy engages many AKDN agencies and external partners across several sectors and is the product of collaboration between the AKDN and the Governments of Tajikistan and Afghanistan.